vistadataproject/vistadataproject.github.io/vam/buildWeb1/demo/index.md

      * Enter specific allergy information
   6. Review details of the entered Allergy
   7. Login to CPRS and view this newly entered Allergy
+  8. Either:
-  8. Return to the Web Client and remove the Allergy by marking it as _entered in error_
+     * Return to the Web Client and remove the Allergy by marking it as _entered in error_ OR

-Image ClientLogin ...
+     * Remove the allergy in CPRS and then return to the Web Client and confirm the Allergy's removal

+Start by selecting a user and division ...

 ![ClientLogin -width70](images/webclient/ClientLogin.png)

+__Note__: the first builds of the Web Client will not support authentication.
+This should be addressed in the third and final build.

 Image PatientSelectionPlain ...